Congratulations on your engagement! You have made two great choices.

 First of all, you might have some questions about exactly what the Sacrament of Holy Matrimony is.
 You can get those questions answered here.

-As you’re going through these first steps of Marriage preparation, we want to encourage you to focus on what you’re really planning.
+As you’re going through these initial steps of marriage preparation, we want to encourage you to focus on what you’re really planning.
 We know you’ll be stressed with all of the plans for the ceremony, dinners, reception and honeymoon.
 But what the Church is really helping you to do is to plan a lifelong Marriage, not just a wedding day.

 1. Meet with your pastor or parish coordinator